krishnachaitanya0107/InstagramClone/README.md

 # Instagram Clone App

 A clone of the popular instagram app .
+A social media android application where users can sign-in , upload posts containing an image and some text , like / unlike and comment on posts .

 # Features